rosin-project/rxros2/README.md

 }
 ```

 Common for all RxROS2 programs is that they include the `rxros/rxros2.h` header file.
-It contains all the necessary code, including observables and operators, to get started using reactive programming (RxCpp) with ROS 2.
+It contains all the necessary code, including observables and operators, to get started using reactive programming (RxCpp) with ROS2.

 MyNode is defined as `struct` rather than a `class` to take advantage of that all properties and member functions are public.
 MyNode is further defined as a  `rxros2::Node`.
 The `rxros2::Node` is a very simple class.
-It is a sub-class of `rclcpp::Node` and therefore also a ROS 2 node.
+It is a sub-class of `rclcpp::Node` and therefore also a ROS2 node.
 The constructor of the `rxros2::Node` takes the name of the node as argument.
 In this case "my_node".
 The `rxros2::Node` is an abstract class with one abstract method named `run` that must be implemented by the sub-class, i.e. MyNode in this case. `rxros2::Node` contains further a function `start`.
 It will execute the `run` function in a new thread.

 The main function is straight forward: It first initialize rclcpp.
 Then it creates an instance of MyNode and executes the `start` function.
 The `start` function will execute the `run` function of MyNode in a new thread.
 It is possible to call `run` directly from the main function simply by executing `my_node->run()`.
-But be sure in this case that the `run` function is not blocking or else the `rclcpp::spin` function is not called. `rclcpp::spin` is needed in order to publish and listen to ROS 2 topics. `rclcpp::shutdown` is finally called to terminate the node in case the `rclcpp::spin` function has been terminated.
+But be sure in this case that the `run` function is not blocking or else the `rclcpp::spin` function is not called. `rclcpp::spin` is needed in order to publish and listen to ROS2 topics. `rclcpp::shutdown` is finally called to terminate the node in case the `rclcpp::spin` function has been terminated.

 ### Creating a RxROS2 Node using the create_node function